tamarasaurus/atticjs/README.md

 atticjs
 =======

-Small localstorage wrapper for storing arrays
+Small localstorage wrapper for storing arrays of strings, objects and arrays

 credits